markcot/ProjMachLearn/README.md

 ### Creating and running in a Docker container environment (linux base)
 NOTE that to construct the docker linux virtual machine image, the time taken to download update and install the base image and requirements can take up to approximately two hours on the first run.
 After the initial docker layers are built, the docker image can be reconstructed more quickly if only the later image layers are changed.
-When the container set to run and while the Keras model is being initialised, the server may required five or six minutes of waiting time before the web service user interface html page is ready to serve.
+When the container is set to run and while the Keras model is being initialised, the server may required five or six minutes of waiting time before the web service user interface html page is ready to serve.
 Afterward this initial wait, the web-service operates normally.

 ```bash
 docker build . -t web-service-image